pachyderm/pachyderm/examples/scraper/README.md

 created.
 Think of pipelines as being subscribed to any new commits that are finished on their input repo(s).

-If we want to re-scrape some of our urls to see if the sites of have changed, we can use the `run-pipeline` command:
+If we want to re-scrape some of our urls to see if the sites of have changed, we can use the `pachctl update pipeline` command with the `--reprocess` flag:

 ```shell
 $ pachctl update pipeline scraper --reprocess